otoolep/questdb.io/docs/functionsAggregation.md

 | 12.5      |
 ```

-- Lowest amount in the transactions table, aggregated by payment_type
+- Lowest amount in the transactions table, aggregated by `payment_type`.
 ```sql
 SELECT payment_type, min(amount) FROM transactions;
 ```